Alejogb1/job-board/blog-data/how-to-let-devs-choose-docker-composeyml-file-in-devcontainerjson.md

 id: "how-to-let-devs-choose-docker-composeyml-file-in-devcontainerjson"
 ---

-Okay, let's tackle this.
+, let's tackle this.
 I've certainly been in the trenches with devcontainers and the nuances of customization, especially when it comes to managing different docker-compose setups for various development scenarios.
 The core issue, as you’ve framed it, is allowing developers to select a specific `docker-compose.yml` file directly through the `devcontainer.json` configuration.
-While there's no direct, built-in property to explicitly *choose* a file from a set of alternatives, there are several effective strategies we can implement to achieve this level of flexibility.
+While there's no direct, built-in property to explicitly _choose_ a file from a set of alternatives, there are several effective strategies we can implement to achieve this level of flexibility.
 I've used these, or variations of them, on projects ranging from small internal tools to complex microservices architectures.

 The challenge arises from the fact that the `dockerComposeFile` property in `devcontainer.json` expects a direct file path or an array of file paths.
 It doesn't support, out of the box, something like a selection dropdown for different `docker-compose` files.
 However, we can use conditional logic, environment variables, and a clever bit of scripting to achieve the desired result.